oswaldogressani/EpiLPS/README.md

-EpiLPS: A new Bayesian tool for estimating the time-varying reproduction number
+EpiLPS: a fast and flexible Bayesian tool for near real-time estimation of the time-varying reproduction number
 ================
-Oswaldo Gressani [1] ,Jacco Wallinga [2] ,Christian Althaus [3] ,Niel Hens [4] ,Christel Faes [5]
+Oswaldo Gressani [1]

 <!-- Introduce badges -->